Qichen-Liu/EasyFurniture/README.md

 We take the security of our application seriously.
 If you discover any security-related issues, please email one of the team members instead of using the issue tracker.

+## Configuration Reminder for Google Authentication

+**Important**: If you are setting up this project for development or production, you need to configure Google Authentication with your own Google account credentials.
+In your project's configuration file(configs/config.js), replace the **GOOGLE_CLIENT_ID** and **GOOGLE_CLIENT_SECRET** values with the ones obtained from the Google Developer Console.
+Remember to keep your client ID secure and do not commit it to public repositories.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.